AndrewOnozuka/cse15l-lab-reports/lab-report-2-week-4.md

 ## Background

-In the lab for week 3, we took a look at MarkdownParse.java, which looks something like this:
+In the lab for week 3, we took a look at MarkdownParse.java, which initially looks something like this:

 ```
 import java.io.IOException;